tristan-white/tristan-white.github.io/_posts/2024-10-12-credit-cards.md

 tags: [travel hacking]
 ---

-In 2022 I began diving into the credit card points game.
-What started as an endeavor to get a few free perks here and there soon became method for saving some serious cash.
+In 2022 I began researching credit cards and learning about their perks and points.
+I was hoping they would help me do a little extra traveling or get something free here and there, but the more I learned, the more I began to realize that these cards can help save some serious cash (especially for US service members).
 As of <span id="today1"></span> I've saved <strong id="saved-money"></strong>.
-Some may say it's not worth the effort of carrying all the cards, but I think for most junior enlisted/junior officers in the military it is definitely worth it.

 Here's a quick break down of every credit card perk, and how much value I've redeemed from them to date (<span id="today2"></span>):